-In 2013, the Company approved a medium-term incentives plan for certain members of the Group's management team on an extraordinary, non-vesting and multi-year basis, in effect between 1 January 2013 and 31 March 2016.
-Payment of incentives was subject to compliance of certain corporate and specific objectives, and to continued service until the end date of the plan.
-At year-end 2016, the plan was complete liquidated.
+In 2016, the Company approved a new medium-term incentives plan for certain members of the Group's management team on an extraordinary, non-vesting and multi-year basis, in effect between January 1, 2016 and March 31, 2019.
+Payment of incentives was subject to compliance of certain corporate and specific objectives, and their permanence in the group.
+At the end of each exercise, an assessment of the fulfilment of the objectives is made by registering the amount earned in the income statement with credit to a provision account.